Primary Navigation Mobile

 • Man-made and leather trims

-The X1’s seating position is higher than a typical family hatchback, giving you a commanding view of the road ahead.
+As a compact SUV, the X1’s seating position is higher than a typical family hatchback, giving you a commanding view of the road ahead.
 The seats themselves depend on which spec you go for.
-We’ve only tested the faux-leather (or vegan friendly) pews in the xLine model and can confirm they are excellent long distance companions with lots of side support.
+We’ve found the faux-leather, vegan friendly pews in the xLine model to be excellent long distance companions with lots of side support.

 Other models come with sport seats, which hug the driver a bit more.
-They’re more supportive, but will also be stiffer.
+They’re more supportive, but will also be stiffer and potentially less comfortable on longer journeys.

 15